nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **Drawer** | Page that layers above left section of the window when the `selectR` command runs and closes when the `close` command runs.
 **CLI** | A Command Line Interface (CLI) is a text-based user interface that allows users to type text commands instructing the program to do specific tasks.
 **GUI** | A Graphical User Interface (GUI) is a form of user interface that allows users to interact with the program through graphical icons instead of text-based user interfaces.
+**Absolute Path** | The complete details needed to locate a file or folder, starting from the root element.

 --------------------------------------------------------------------------------------------------------------------